-The myrtillou: the unmissable signature pastry of Peisey-Vallandry!
+Myrtillou: the unmissable speciality of Peisey-Vallandry!

-Composition: Almond cream, blueberries and macaroni.
+Composition: Almond cream, blueberries and macaroonade.

 Step 1: Prepare a pie crust or several!